The tour’s duration is approximately two hours, the route taken is on flat paths, apart from one steep section that can be bypassed.

 You will shortly be arriving at the Taff Trail that is part of the Lon Las Trail developed by Sustrans it connects North and South Wales.
 By turning left you will join a well surfaced path following the east side of the River Taff.

-A short detour following signs to Pontypridd will enable you to cross the Taff using the Iron Bridge which originally carried the Mellingriffiths Light railway which will provide excellent views of Castell Coch.
+A short detour following signs to Pontypridd will enable you to cross the Taff using the Iron Bridge which originally carried the the narrow gauge Melingriffith and Pentyrch Railway.
+There’s an excellent view of Castell Coch from the bridge.

 Also, available at the western bank is a Gelynis ‘Pick Your Own’ Farm which also provides refreshments during the summer months.
 Returning to the walk the River Taff is on your right.
 For many years the Taff was heavily polluted by industry.
-However, since the decline of heavy industry especially coal mining the water quality has improved.
-The environmental changes are leading to increased fish stocks and other wildlife including Otters and dippers.
+However, since the decline of heavy industry especially coal mining the water quality has improved dramatically.
+The environmental changes have lead to increased fish stocks and a resurgence in other wildlife, including otters and dippers.

 The railway line to the west was once part of the Taff Vale Railway that transported coal for export through Cardiff and Penarth Docks.
 Now only used for commuters to and from Cardiff it was the opening of the railway in 1840 that started the decline of the Glamorganshire Canal.

-As you walk south you will approach Radyr Weir, which was built in 1769 to provide water for both supply and transportation for the Mellingriffiths Timplate works.
+As you walk south you will approach Radyr Weir, which was built in 1769 to provide water for both supply and transportation for the Melingriffith Tin Plate works.